Benji Madden: Awards and nominations

 For his work as a guitarist for the alternative rock band Good Charlotte, he has received various accolades, including an MTV Video Music Award, a Nickelodeon Kids' Choice Award, and an NRJ Music Award.

 Personal life

 In February 2008, Madden broke up with his long-time fiancée, Sophie Monk.

 Madden began dating actress Cameron Diaz in May 2014.
-The two were unofficially engaged before Christmas Day in 2014 and were married on January 5, 2015, in a Jewish-inspired ceremony, at their Beverly Hills home.
+The two were engaged before Christmas Day in 2014 and were married on January 5, 2015, in a Jewish-inspired ceremony, at their Beverly Hills home.
 On December 30, 2019, they had a daughter via surrogate pregnancy.
-On March 22, 2024 Benji announced that Diaz and he welcomed their new-born son.
+On March 22, 2024 Benji announced that Diaz and he had a son.
+On May 4, 2026, they announced that they had a second son.

 Madden has many tattoos, including a tattoo of Benjamin Franklin, which covers his entire back.